Isabel Apawo Phiri: Career

 Phiri is a teacher by profession.
 She is regarded as one "mother" of the Circle of Concerned African Women Theologians in Malawi.
 She participated in the convocation of the Circle in 1989 and established the Circle in Malawi in 1993, with its first conference held at her home in Chirunga in 1994.
 She joined with three other women academics at the University of Malawi to research and write on women's issues.
 In 1995, she presented their research findings on sexual harassment and rape on campus at the university and was the victim of violent attacks from students and staff in response, for speaking about such a taboo topic.
 Her house was stoned and her office damaged.
 She was later threatened with excommunication from the Blantyre Synod of the Presbyterian Church of Central Africa for "inciting church women to seek gender justice."
 Due to these incidents, Phiri left Malawi for Namibia in 1996.
 Phiri was also involved in promoting the ordination of women in the Blantyre Synod, marching against the Synod's policy of barring women from ordination in 1995.

 Phiri was a lecturer in the Department of Theology and Religious Studies at Chancellor College of the University of Malawi, before becoming Professor of African Theology and Dean of the School of Religion, Philosophy and Classics at the University of KwaZulu-Natal in Pietermaritzburg.
 She has also taught at Zomba Theological College and served as editor of the Journal of Gender and Religion in Africa.
 From 2002 until 2007 she was the general coordinator of the Circle of Concerned African Women Theologians.
+Phiri organised the Malawi chapter of the Circle of Concerned African Women Theologians at Chancellor College, where its launch drew about fifty participants and she mentored a group of Malawian members including Gertrude Kapuma, Fulata Lusungu Moyo, Rachel NyaGondwe Fiedler and Molly Longwe.
+She was succeeded as coordinator by Moyo in 1996 and by Fiedler in 2003.
 She also served as moderator of the World Council of Churches' Commission on Education and Ecumenical Formation.